 All of the above injuries can and should be prevented with adequate supervision.

 Injury Due to Defective Toys, Strollers, Cribs, or Equipment

-The Consumer Product Safety Commission monitors reports of defective children’s products and orders recalls when they prove to be unsafe.
+The Consumer Product Safety Commission monitors reports of defective children’s products and order recalls when they prove to be unsafe.
 Your child care provider has an obligation o keep up-to-date on what items are not safe to be around your children.
 Some examples of items recalled that your daycare should not be using are as follows: